GreptimeTeam/docs/docs/v0.5/en/user-guide/client-libraries/template.md

 ### Save rows

-The following example shows how to save rows to a table in GreptimeDB.
+The following example shows how to save rows to tables in GreptimeDB.

 {template save-rows%%}